xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 >  • In casual speech, people might just say “I feel for you”, “That sucks”, or “I’m sorry to hear that” instead of “I commiserate with you.”

-1. Calumny (noun) – Rare
+1. **Calumny** (noun) – Rare

 > Meaning: A false and malicious statement meant to damage someone’s reputation (basically, slander or defamation).
 > Example: The politician sued his opponent for calumny after the false accusations spread.
 > Usage: This word is quite formal and old-fashioned.
 In daily speech, people usually say “slander,” “defamation,” or “smear campaign” instead.

-2. Lambaste (verb) – Moderately common
+2. **Lambaste** (verb) – Moderately common
 > Meaning: To criticize someone harshly, often in public or in writing.
 > •	xample: The journalist lambasted the company for its unethical business practices.
 > Usage: This word is more common in news, journalism, and political discussions.
 In casual speech, people might say “tear into,” “bash,” or “go off on” instead.

-3. Venality (noun) – Rare
+3. **Venality** (noun) – Rare
 > Meaning: The quality of being corrupt or open to bribery.
 > Example: The venality of the officials led to widespread distrust in the government.
 > Usage: This word is mainly used in formal writing or discussions about corruption.
 In everyday speech, people usually say “corruption,” “bribery,” or “dishonesty.”

-Practical Takeaway:
+**Practical Takeaway**:
 > “Calumny” and “venality” are uncommon and mostly seen in formal writing.
 > “Lambaste” is more common, especially in media and politics.

 **gypsum, mortar, limestone, plaster, drywall**
 **granite, sedimentary, marble, masonry, quartz**